 Where Special Guardians are in receipt of financial support, they will be contacted by Bristol City Council annually with reference to a Financial Assessment Review Form to be completed, together with a request for information about any change in circumstances for the Special Guardian and/or significant changes in the child’s needs.
 The completed financial assessment and the review of the child’s needs (where applicable) will be forwarded to the Team Manager who will make a recommendation as to whether an allowance should continue to be payable and whether there needs to be a new assessment of the child’s needs.
 Where a change is considered, the Special Guardian will be notified in writing of the change, together with the reasons for the change.

 Where Special Guardians do not return the Assessment Review Forms within the required time scale, a reminder letter will be sent, giving 28 days’ notice of the suspension of payments if the information requested is not received.
-The Local Authority will consider all resources available to the Special Guardian on annual financial reassessment
+The Local Authority will consider all resources available to the Special Guardian on annual financial reassessment.

 Financial support will be discontinued when any of the following apply: